pydev-guide/pydev-guide.github.io/docs/tutorial/bare_minimum.md

 # The Bare Minimum

-Before we add a bunch of tooling that makes our package easier to maintain over time, it's informative to see the absolute minimum needed to create a Python package.
+Before we add a bunch of tooling that makes our package easier to maintain over time, it's informative to see the **absolute minimum** needed to create a Python package.

 ## Project Structure

 For a basic modern Python package, you need:

-1. A directory containing a `pyproject.toml` file
+1. A directory containing a `pyproject.toml` file (much more on this soon)
-1. A Python module or package
+1. Some code: a Python module or package

 ```text title="File Structure"
 my-package/